-Data from Open rate, Click rate and Bounce rate is based on unique activities.
+Data from Open rate, Click rate, and Bounce rate are based on unique activities.

 If you send 4 pitches to a particular journalist, and he opened 2 of them twice, the Open rate will show us 2 email opens and the Open rate score will be 50%: 2 (unique opens) / 4 (sum of sent emails), as we do not verify how many times a single pitch was opened.